Instructions for the PuttStraight

 Note 1: Some golfers aim wrong and correct the mistake in their stroke.
 With the PuttStraight, they will miss the target on one side on a regular basis.
 If you have this problem, you can work with it or you can learn to aim straight and swing straight, which is the preferred method.
-To stay with the “two wrongs make a right” method, try to miss the target by the same amount on each stroke, or put up a second target next to the first one.
+To stay with the “two wrongs make a right” method, try to miss the target by the same amount on each stroke.
+You can even put up a second target next to the first one.
 Then you will address one target and go over the other at impact position.
 To learn to aim, practice face alignment on a floor with perpendicular lines.
 Place the club head over a target line and align the club face to the perpendicular line.
 Then run your eyes up and down the target line.
 Do the same with one eye closed, then the other eye closed.
 Compare your left and right eye for accuracy.
-Decide to use one eye or both eyes for aiming.
+Decide whether to use one eye or both eyes for aiming.

 To change batteries, unscrew the light emitting end of the laser.
 “Silver” batteries last 10 times longer but cost more than alkaline.
 Use two LR44 batteries.
 Batteries inserted backwards will not cause damage (but not work).
 The laser does NOT turn off automatically.

 To practice distance control, put up a ruler or tape measure on the wall and then use some combination of the following three methods.
 1. try to repeat the same backswing length, 2. try to increment the backswing length, 3. choose a length at random and try to produce it.